Northwestern is more than a compass point on a map.

 US News & World Report

-Northwestern is a leading research university that is home to more than 90 school-based centers and more than two dozen University centers.
-With an interdisciplinary culture, our reseach spans a spectrum of areas including neuroscience, nanotechnology, biotechnology and drug discovery.
+Northwestern is a leading research university that is home to more than 90 school-based centers and more than 50 University research centers.
+With an interdisciplinary culture, our research spans a spectrum of areas including neuroscience, nanotechnology, biotechnology and drug discovery.

 annually in sponsored research